triton-inference-server/tutorials/Quick_Deploy/vLLM/README.md

 # Deploying a vLLM model in Triton

 *NOTE*: This tutorial is just for demonstration purpose.
 There is more follow-up work that needs to be performed in Triton for more streamline integration with vLLM.
 These implementations can change in future for a better developer experience.

 This README showcases how to deploy a simple [facebook/opt-125m](https://huggingface.co/facebook/opt-125m) model on Triton Inference Server with [vLLM](https://github.com/vllm-project/vllm).
 We will be using Triton's [Python backend](https://github.com/triton-inference-server/python_backend) to host vLLM integration.

 ## Step 1: Build a Triton Container Image with vLLM

-vLLM with all its dependencies is quite large hence it is not feasible to ship these dependencies in a [custom environment](https://github.com/triton-inference-server/python_backend#creating-custom-execution-environments).
-We will build a new container image derived from tritonserver:22.12-py3 with all the dependencies needed to run the model.
+We will build a new container image derived from `tritonserver:22.12-py3` with all the dependencies needed to run the model.
-The dependencies that will be installed in the container image are listed in requirements.txt
+The dependencies that will be installed in the container image are listed in `requirements.txt`.

 ```
 docker build -t tritonserver_vllm:22.12-py3 .
 ```

-The above command should create tritonserver_vllm:22.12-py3 image with all the dependencies.
+The above command should create `tritonserver_vllm:22.12-py3` image with all the dependencies.

+*NOTE*: A [custom execution environment](https://github.com/triton-inference-server/python_backend#creating-custom-execution-environments) with vLLM and all the dependencies specified in `requirement.txt` can be created and shipped along with the model instead of building a new container image.

 ## Step 2: Set Up Triton Inference Server